-Custom Training Sessions for Groups & Organizations: We strive to meet the unique needs of smaller or larger groups and

-    organizations.
-Our team has extensive experience conceptualizing, designing, and facilitating custom UCP trainings for

-    groups and organizations in the U.S and around the world, including but not limited to faith-based organizations,

-    schools and universities, advocacy groups, juvenile detention facilities, retail stores, and other workplaces such as

-    the U.S Institute of Peace.
-Email Eli McCarthy at email@example.com if you would like to set up a training for your

-    group or organization.
+Custom Training Sessions for Groups & Organizations: We strive to meet the unique needs of smaller or larger groups and organizations.
+Our team has extensive experience conceptualizing, designing, and facilitating custom trainings for groups and organizations (sample list) in the U.S and around the world, including but not limited to faith-based organizations, schools and universities, advocacy groups, juvenile detention facilities, retail stores, and other workplaces such as the U.S Institute of Peace.
+Email Eli McCarthy at email@example.com if you would like to set up a training for your group or organization.

-    Core Training Topics: Our core trainings are available in the following formats: Basic training, advanced training,

-    training for trainers, and practice sessions.
+Core Training Topics: Our core trainings are available in the following formats: Basic training, advanced training, training for trainers, and practice sessions.

 A. Nonviolent Communication Outreach Flyer